Brisbane Bears: Cronin, Skase licence and private ownership

 Cronin refused to accept the VFL's decision and increased its bid to $4.8 million, or up to $6 million if Fitzroy relocated to Brisbane and became the Brisbane Lions.
 Unable to secure access to a stadium, Cronin's QAFL consortium drew up plans for a $7 million new stadium on vacant land at Boondall (on the site of what became the Brisbane Entertainment Centre).
-Brisbane's main outdoor venues, the Brisbane Cricket Ground (Gabba) and Brisbane Showgrounds' Main Oval, were unavailable due to long-term contracts and the Brisbane Cricket Ground (Gabba) was home to the greyhound racing club and was encircled by a dog racing track.
-The QAFL believed that the club should be based in Brisbane and supported the redevelopment of the Brisbane Cricket Ground (Gabba) (owned by the Gabba trust), or secondary options of a new stadium at Boondall or Chandler (on land owned by the government).
+Brisbane's main outdoor venues, the The Gabba and Brisbane Showgrounds' Main Oval, were unavailable due to long-term contracts and The Gabba was home to the greyhound racing club and was encircled by a dog racing track.
+The QAFL believed that the club should be based in Brisbane and supported the redevelopment of The Gabba (owned by the Gabba trust), or secondary options of a new stadium at Boondall or Chandler (on land owned by the government).

 With the higher price offered VFL withdrew its support for Browns and extended the selection process.
 The consortia found a financial backer in millionaire entrepreneur and Qintex owner Christopher Skase.
 In response Norwood's syndicate withdrew from the bidding.
 Cronin lobbied every VFL club president individually to gain their support for the bid.
 The VFL Commission voted unanimously to award the Cronin-Skase-QAFL bid the licence.
 The club was given very little time to establish itself, and was without a home ground.